vsatyamesc/comic-reading-order/README.md

 # comic-reading-order
 A Git Repo to host the code for Synthesizing an Training a Transformer Model for Predicting the Sequence of Reading Comics Bubbles and Panels.

+:star2: :star2: update: Working models have been uploaded in the git.
+RTL - right to left, LTR - left to right, reading sequence.
+Anyways, you could recursively detect panels and bubbles to get the job done.
+I've also included a simple panel detector using yolo.

 ## :eight_spoked_asterisk: Synthesize Images According to Scripts :eight_spoked_asterisk:
 ## Why? :confused:
 I plan to automate the process of translation of comics because I like them, most of them are not available for free to read or their english translation isn't even available.